sonertari/SSLproxy/README.md

 in the first packet the address and port it is expecting to receive the packets back from the program.
 Upon receiving the packets back, SSLproxy re-encrypts and sends them to their original destination.
-The return traffic follows the same path back to the client.
+The return traffic follows the same path back to the client in reverse order.

 ![Mode of Operation
 Diagram](https://drive.google.com/uc?id=1N_Yy5nMPDSvY8YaNFd4sHvipyLWq5zDy)